 You can’t use the BDD program if your claim requires special handling—even if you’re on full-time active duty, with more than 90 days left of service.

-You can’t use the BDD program if you:
+You can’t use the BDD program if any of these are true.
+You:

 - Need case management for a serious injury or illness, or